Enjoy the beauty of Savannah’s Georgian architecture.

-With the weather warming up, there’s no better motivation to get outside than Savannah’s beautiful architecture.
 As with the rest of our ongoing architectural series, this month we’re highlighting the grand, historic Georgian architecture style.
-And while we like to claim the name refers to our great state, this architectural design’s roots travels across seas.
+And while we like to claim the name refers to our great state, this architectural design’s roots travel across seas.

 Where to Find

-Though many houses in the Historic District have elements of Georgian architecture, The Olde Pink House, located on Reynolds square, is an excellent example that you can actually go inside.
+Though many houses in the Historic District have elements of Georgian architecture, The Olde Pink House, located on Reynolds square, is an excellent example.
 In addition to having a stunning exterior, the Pink House is a fine-dining restaurant that allows you an inside look at the interior characteristics and designs of the house.